Henry D Ath

 I best understand things physically so I tend to develop through making.
 Sometimes I will sketch to round out the image of what I’m making.

 Influences come predominantly from the work itself or the works prior.
 I seem to work in this linear way.
-Collections can be happening in parallel to each other but the traits of each collection are a development of the last.
-Because of this I don’t think I want to ever finish a collection or call it complete.
+Collections can happen in parallel to each other, but the traits of each collection are a development of the last.
+Because of this, I don’t think I want to ever finish a collection or call it complete.
 I like that I can continue elaborating on ideas.

 I also like the conflict created when the sincerity of wood is used against far more processed materials.
 It makes for very interesting dialogues.